ddeveloper72/sub-team-imaging-report-model/analysis/parrot-analysis-results.md

 **Analysis Date**: October 2025
 **Analysis Framework**: Real-world usage patterns for Xt-EHR model validation

+### 🤖 AI-Assisted Analysis Attribution

+**AI System Used**: Claude Sonnet 4.5 (Anthropic) - General-Purpose AI Model

+This analysis was compiled with AI assistance in accordance with **EU AI Act Article 52** transparency requirements.
+The AI system performed:
+- Statistical analysis of 2,738 imaging reports
+- Pattern recognition and frequency calculations
+- Data element mapping and classification
+- Report compilation and visualization

+All findings are validated against source data and subject to expert review.
+See [EU-AI-ACT-COMPLIANCE.md](../docs/EU-AI-ACT-COMPLIANCE.md) for regulatory compliance details.

 ## Dataset Overview

 The PARROT (PAneuropean Radiology Reporting cOrpus for arTificial intelligence) v1.0 dataset provides a comprehensive collection of real-world imaging reports for evidence-based analysis of healthcare data models.